• Skip to primary navigation

 What is the Difference between Cottage Pie and Shepherds Pie?

 The answer to this often depends on where you live in the world.
-In the US, ground beef is usually used in both these dishes.
+In the US, ground beef is often used in both these dishes.
 However, in the UK a cottage pie is made with ground beef and a shepherd's pie with ground lamb.

 Shepherd's Pie Ingredients

-Find the full list and quantities in the recipe below.
+Find the full list and quantities in the recipe card below.

 Ground Beef - I have used ground beef to make my pie.
 You can substitute with ground lamb if you prefer.